digdir/designsystemet/README.md

 You can copy markdown from the changelog in storybook to get nice styling and commit links.

-Make sure it looks similar to the image below.
-Consistancy is important when we are dealing with our end users.
+Please ensure that the appearance closely matches the image below.
+Consistency plays a vital role when interacting with our end users.

 ![te](https://i.imgur.com/Uw0qA1O.png)